fboucquez/symbol-bootstrap/docs/presetGuides.md

 ### Specify the Nodes' Private Keys.

-If you know the Private Keys of your node, you can provide them in a custom preset:
+If you know the private keys of your node, you can provide them in a custom preset:

 #### **`plain-custom-preset.yml`**
 ```yaml